-Please note that it is still a ‘work in progress’ and that a definitive version will not be available until the end of 2020.
+Please note that the website is still a ‘work in progress’ and that a definitive version will not be available for some time.
 Until then, all posts should be regarded as provisional and subject to correction and/or development.

 Aims of project and website

-The general aim of The Silent Time Machine research project was to reconsider the history of early ethnographic film as it is generally understood in the English-speaking world, in part by re-evaluating the works that are already part of the established ‘canon’ and in part by identifying little or unknown works, with particular emphasis being given to films produced outside the English-speaking world.
+The general aim of The Silent Time Machine project was to reconsider the history of early ethnographic film, in part by re-evaluating the works that are already part of the established ‘canon’ and in part by identifying little or unknown works, with particular emphasis on films produced outside the English-speaking world.

-Preliminary results of the project are also available in
+Preliminary results of the project are available in

 Beyond observation : a history of authorship in ethnographic film published by Manchester University Press (2020)

-Other publications associated with the project are listed here
+Other relevant publications by the Project Author, Paul Henley, are listed here

-The author of The Silent Time Machine project, Paul Henley, is Professor of Visual Anthropology at the University of Manchester, United Kingdom.
+Until his retirement in July 2020, the author of The Silent Time Machine project, Paul Henley, was Professor of Visual Anthropology at the University of Manchester, United Kingdom.
 After training as a social anthropologist at the University of Cambridge and conducting doctoral fieldwork in Venezuelan Amazonia in the 1970s, he later attended the UK’s National Film and Television School, at Beaconsfield, near London, graduating as a documentary director-cameraman in 1987.

 Acknowledgements and thanks

-The Project Author would like to acknowledge and thank the many different people who facilitated his access and use of the archives holding examples of early ethnographic film.
-They include particularly –
+The Project Author would like to acknowledge and thank the many different people who facilitated his use of the archives holding early ethnographic films.
+They include particularly:

 Many other colleagues and friends have advised or otherwise helped in the preparation of this website or the project more generally.
-Among many others, the Project Author would like to thank particularly Eddy Appels, Marcus Banks, Margit Berner, Sylvia Caiuby Novaes, Teresa Castro, Edgar da Cunha, Catriona Child, Faisal Devji, Michael Eaton, Beate Engelbrecht, Barberine Feinberg, Françoise Foucault, Gyorgy Gereby, Harriet and Peter Getzels, Aaron Glass, Alison Griffiths, Joëlle Hauzeur, Eric H. Hobson, Paul Hockings, Stephen Hugh-Jones, Rolf Husmann, Irmelin Joelsson, Éric Jolly, Pierre Jordan, Itsushi Kawase, Edgar Krebs, David MacDougall, Alan MacFarlane, Alan Marcus, Patricia Monte-Mor, José Inácio Parente, Laurent Pellé, Marc-Henri Piault, Oksana Sarkisova, Michaela Schaeuble, Reimar Schefold and James Woodburn.
+Among many others, the Project Author would like to thank particularly Eddy Appels, the late Marcus Banks, Margit Berner, Sylvia Caiuby Novaes, Teresa Castro, Catriona Child, Edgar Teodoro da Cunha, Faisal Devji, Michael Eaton, Beate Engelbrecht, Barberine Feinberg, Françoise Foucault, Gyorgy Gereby, Harriet and Peter Getzels, Aaron Glass, Alison Griffiths, Joëlle Hauzeur, Riitta Heino, Eric H. Hobson, Paul Hockings, Stephen Hugh-Jones, Rolf Husmann, Irmelin Joelsson, Éric Jolly, Pierre Jordan, Itsushi Kawase, Edgar Krebs, David MacDougall, Alan MacFarlane, Alan Marcus, the late Patricia Monte-Mor, José Inácio Parente, Laurent Pellé, the late Marc-Henri Piault, Alex Pravda, Werner Rutz, Oksana Sarkisova, Michaela Schaeuble, Reimar Schefold and the late James Woodburn.